17 But “he who glories, let him glory in the Lord.” 18 For not he who commends himself is approved, but whom the Lord commends.

 The ultimate judge of whether a person is approved is whether the Lord commends him.

-Paul employs the same word “commends” as he did in 2 Corinthians 10:12.
+Paul employed the same word “commends” as he did in 2 Corinthians 10:12.
 Appropriate commendation comes from the Lord, not self.

 God’s commendation of our ministry is all that ultimately counts.